How is the grant award funding determined?

 What is weighted GPA and what do I enter if I don't have a weighted GPA or don't know what it is?

 Weighted GPA includes extra points assigned to accelerated or Advanced Placement class grades, typically taken in high school, and only applies to incoming college freshmen.
-If you are an incoming college freshman and either did not take weighted classes in high school or don't know your weighted GPA, you may leave this optional field blank.
-All other college grade levels (sophomore to senior), will also leave this field blank.
+If you are an incoming college freshman and either did not take weighted classes in high school or don't know your weighted GPA, enter unweighted GPA in the GPA field.
+All other college grade levels (sophomore to senior), the weighted GPA is not required, therefore leave this field blank.

 I can't find my college in your school listing.
 How can I add it?